In times of uncertainty, having a clear view on cash flow is critical in business. That’s where a cash flow forecast can be invaluable.

 Adding figures to the cash flow forecast template

 Once confident with your estimates, include them in the cash flow forecast template for each month.
+Start with the opening cash balance and subtract the project cash out for each month.
 The net difference amount at the bottom of the spreadsheet will show you if your cash flow will be positive or negative for particular months.

 Negative cash flow?
 Positive solutions.